On this page

 RN to MSN Programs

-If you’re an ADN-educated nurse and want to bypass the BSN, you can enroll in an RN to MSN program.
+If you’re an ADN-educated nurse who wants to take on more responsibility, you can bypass the BSN degree by enrolling in an RN to MSN program.
 These degrees usually take 30-36 months to complete, with many schools offering online options.
 After graduating, you can take on roles such as nurse practitioner, nurse educator, or nurse leader.

 Examples of Charlotte Nursing Schools with This Program